manikanta-72/Middleware-for-Banking-Applications/README.md

 By default read-only transactions are enabled in all the replicas.

 In addtion to using the client, agents can be interacted with API.
-Note that all the messages between the agents, clients and server (Transaction manager) is through HTTP requests/responses.
+Note that all the messages between the agents, clients and server (Supervisor) is through HTTP requests/responses.

 For example: A read only transaction can be done using